palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 ## Changelog

 * 2026-01-15: Added links to init string decoder, better encryption implementation, list of encryption keys, VStarcam protocol implementation, SHIX protocol implementation.
 Made it clear that the described TCP fallback applies to CS2 implementation only.
+Added a bunch of message types missing from the iLnk table.
 * 2026-01-14: Created a separate category for the eufy app, it has its own protocol despite using Tuya libraries.
 * 2026-01-13: Expanded the section on the Yi Technology fork, the differences here are more extensive than explained originally.
 * 2026-01-08: Added Geeni, Arenti, InstarVision apps to the table.